 Cahir is one of my favorite characters.
 True, he has a rocky start, but as the series progresses, his journey is one of the more profound ones.
 With how they’ve—so far—portrayed his character, I don’t see how they can do him justice and give him his redemption story.

-Another example that bothered me is how they portrayed Yennefer’s physical change.
+Another example is how they portrayed Yennefer’s physical change.

 It’s one of the few times that even the most morally fluid of the characters take a step back and go “Whoa!
 That’s messed up.”

 It’s a line in the sand that firmly separates the scheming parties from the actual antagonists, revealing that there are boundaries most people won’t cross, things that are seen as evil even in this world.